konradish/dotfiles/README.md

 # ⚠ Wait
 I use this repo to quickly get my shell set up the way I like.
 You may not like your shell the way I like my shell, so maybe check out what the setup script does before you run it.

+# 🛹 Future
+Right now this is just a setup script.
+I want to eventually be able to add my dotfiles from my running system into this repo by typing something on the command line.
+I know there are projects out there that do this.
+Need to find time to learn how it works.

 # Preconfigure
 ## Windows Terminal
 I like to use CaskaydiaCove [Nerd Font](https://www.nerdfonts.com/) size 15, with the Campbell color scheme